 3. The GDebi command can now be used to install the Orchid Core VMS debian package.
-The syntax is sudo gdebi (\package-name\).deb.
-For example, if the name of the package is ipc-orchid-x86\64\21.6.0-systemd.deb, type the following command: sudo gdebi ipc-orchid-x86\64\2 1.6.0-systemd.deb.
+The syntax is sudo gdebi (package-name).deb.
+For example, if the name of the package is ipc-orchid-x86_64_21.6.0-systemd.deb, type the following command: sudo gdebi ipc-orchid-x86_64_21.6.0-systemd.deb.
 Then press Enter.

 - 4. The system may ask for your Ubuntu user password.
 Type in the password and press Enter. - 5.
 The system will then ask if you want to install the software.
 Enter Y for yes, and press Enter. - 6.
 If this is a software upgrade, you will be given the opportunity to optimize the database.
 Optimization is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video archives greater than 40 TB).
 Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time). - a.
-To proceed with optimization, mark the Optimize... checkbox, then click the Next button.
-(Skip ahead to step 9.)
+To approve the optimization, use the Tab key to highlight Yes, then press Enter.
+The installation should proceed, followed by the optimization.
+(Skip ahead to step 13.)

 7. If this is a new installation, you will be asked to accept the End User License Agreement.
-After reading the agreement, mark the Are you the end-user... checkbox, then click the Next button.
+After reading the agreement, use the Tab key to highlight Ok, then press Enter.

-- 8. Next, the installer will ask you to set the Web Server Port, Admin Password, and the Archive Directory for storage.
-You will also have an opportunity to select the language for the user interface. - a.
+8. Next, the installer will ask you to confirm that you are the end-user and authorized to accept the License Agreement.
+Use the Tab key to highlight Yes, then press Enter.

+9. Next, the installer will ask you to enter several software settings.
+First, set the Web Server Port number.
 By default, the web server port is set to port 80 (which is the recommended port for most installations).
-If Orchid Core VMS needs to use a different port, enter a new setting. - b.
-Enter the password you would like to set for the default admin account. - c.
-Set the directory for video archives.
+If Orchid Core VMS needs to use a different port, enter a new setting.
+Use the Tab key to highlight Ok, then press Enter.

+10. Now enter the password you would like to set for the default admin account.
+Use the Tab key to highlight Ok, then press Enter.

+11. Now set the directory for video archives.
 The default folder is /orchives.
-Enter a new archives location, if needed. - d.
-Use the Orchid Core VMS server locale drop-down list to select the language.
-Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian). - e.
-Click Next to continue.
+Enter a new archives location, if needed.
+Use the Tab key to highlight Ok, then press Enter.

+12. Use the Orchid Core VMS server locale list to select the language.
+Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian).
+Use the up and down arrow keys to highlight your selection.
+Then use the Tab key to highlight Ok, then press Enter.

-- 9. The installation will complete automatically without any additional prompts.
+- 13. The installation will complete automatically without any additional prompts.
 This process may take a few minutes (and perhaps longer if the optimization process was selected).
 The Orchid Core VMS services start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
-(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 10.
+(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 14.
 You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
 Click on the Applications icon in the lower-left corner of the screen. - b.
 Click the Orchid Core VMS icon listed under Applications.
 (If you don't see it, use the Search box and type Orchid.)